-This is in contrast to other projects such as the Computer Language Benchmark game, which encourage finding the smartest possible way to express a problem in a language to achieve best performance.
+This is in contrast to other projects such as the Computer Language Benchmark game, which encourage finding the smartest possible way to express a problem in a language to achieve best performance, an equally interesting but different problem.

 To allow us to compare the degree of optimization done by the implementations as well as the absolute performance achieved, we set the following basic rules: